 Here are some noteworthy things that happened in November:

 - This month was a unicorn: November is the month with the highest earning potential for food bloggers give or take.
 With that said, I expected my income to be higher than usual, but not THIS high.
 As grateful as I am for this, I must be honest and say that most of the reason this month was so good is because of ONE POST that went viral.
 In fact, this one post probably was responsible for making $1500 in November, crazy right?
 Obviously there is a huge upside to this because I made a lot of money, boosted my confidence and proved that something I worked hard on LAST YEAR paid off.
+The steady increase in my income makes me happy and a tad confused.
+This is because if it continues at this rate, I might have to hire a tax consultant at the end of this financial year for filing taxes.
+Despite this, I am happy because I am able to generate a great deal of traffic through my blogging.
+The confidence this gave me was truly needed because it proved to me that ANY post can become a unicorn but the chance of that happening is low if I don’t start cranking out more content.
 The downside is that as soon as Thanksgiving passed, my traffic dropped back down dramatically and so did my income.
-Like I said above, the confidence this gave me was truly needed because it proved to me that ANY post can become a unicorn but the chance of that happening is low if I don’t start cranking out more content.
+This was challenging and has made me look into using a blogger outreach service or similar to help increase my site traffic over the slower periods.
 Clarity comes from ACTION.

 - I hired help at home: In my last income report I talked about how I was looking for someone to come to the house for 10 hours a week so I could work.
 We are SO thankful to have found a wonderful girl that I completely trust with James.
 Not only is she great with him, but in her downtime she helps with tasks around the house.
 This is SO worth every penny and has allowed me to go to coffee shops to write posts (like I am right now) and also have time I can count on that is dedicated to growing this side hustle even though I am still finding my groove.